Pie-O-My: “My Rifle, My Pony and Me”

 - All the mob wives are reaching out to Bobby Baccalieri in his hour of need, but Janice will stop at nothing to make sure she’s the one who snags him.
 She helps take care of his kids, cooks them food (although she might just be stealing leftovers from Carmela) and even coaxes Bobby into finally eating his deceased wife’s last batch of baked ziti.
 Because Bobby is such a nice guy, has Janice finally turned a corner in her character development?

 - The mobsters have turned Adriana’s night club, the Crazy Horse, into their secondary business headquarters, much to Adriana’s dismay.
 She starts to become paranoid, especially after witnessing Chris and Furio assault a drug dealer in the back room.

 - The scene where Vito Spatafore sits in Adriana’s office chair, thus causing it to immediately collapse under his weight, is hilarious.
-And I thought we were done with weight jokes?
+And I thought we were done with fat jokes?